Employing Deep Neural Operators for PDE control by decoupling training and optimization: METHODOLOGY

-In practice, multiple time points $\{t_i\}$ can be input as a batch for efficient evaluation, but we omit this in the notation for clarity.
-For more details of the DeepONet architecture, technical details, and its variants, we refer the reader to \cite{lu2021learning,lu2021deepxde,wang2021learning,wang2021understanding}.
+where $\mathbf{y}_\theta\approx \mathbf{y}$.
+In practice, multiple coordinate points $\{(\mathbf{x}_i,t_i)\}$ can be input as a batch for efficient evaluation, but we omit this in the notation for clarity.
+For more details, we refer the reader to \cite{lu2021learning,wang2021learning,wang2021understanding}.